mkohler/cython_swig/README.rst

 .. class:: handout

-    And here's how it looks when we use it.
-We import the python file that SWIG generated, and THAT imports the _adder.so object, and we now have access to we C library.
+    And here's how it looks in use.
+We import the python file that SWIG generated, and THAT imports the _adder.so object, and we now have access to the C library.
 Magic!

     Now let's do the same thing, but with Cython.